flashtyper/Simple-Wake-on-LAN/README.md

 python3 wakeup.py -h
 options:
-  -h, --help            show this help message and exit -l, --list            list all hosts from config.yaml -n NAME, --name NAME  alias of the host (must be inserted into config.yaml before!)
+  -h, --help            show this help message and exit -l, --list            list all aliases and their mac addresses from config.yaml -n NAME, --name NAME  alias of the host (must be inserted into config.yaml before!)
   -m MAC, --mac MAC     mac address
 ```